-- and Platform Improvement Project service enhancements.
-The total annual service provided for FY 2021, including the I-395 Commuter Choice improvements, is estimated to be 272,000 platform hours and 2,359,000 platform miles. - AT-4 Old Town Service Discontinuation.
-DASH proposed to remove the southernmost segment of the AT-4 routing so that the route ends at the Braddock Road Metro Station instead of continuing into Old Town (Effective Fall 2020) - Season Trolley Re-Route.
-The King Street Trolley will be re-routed over the summer on weekends as part of the King Street Place project, which will partially shut down the 100 block of King Street to vehicle traffic.
+- AT-4 Old Town Service Discontinuation.
+DASH will remove the southernmost segment of the AT-4 routing so that the route ends at the Braddock Road Metro Station instead of continuing into Old Town (Effective Fall 2020) - Season Trolley Re-Route.
+The King Street Trolley will be re-routed as part of the King Street Place project, which will partially shut down the 100 block of King Street to vehicle traffic during certain days and times.
 The Trolley will continue to serve the Waterfront stop via a modified routing along North Lee Street, Cameron Street, and North Union Street. - Holiday Service Plan Changes.
-DASH proposes to modify its holiday operating plan so that DASH runs Sunday service on Thanksgiving Day, Christmas Day, and New Year's Day instead of operating no regular service.
-This change is consistent with other regional operators and will benefit customers who still need to make bus trips on those days. - The following DASH fare-related actions are proposed for FY 2021: - Fare Changes.
-No changes to the base fare or DASH Pass are proposed for FY 2021. - O WMATA Pass Products.
-DASH staff are in preliminary discussions with the City of Alexandria and regional partners to begin allowing DASH passengers to use any WMATA pass product as valid fare payment, in accordance with recommendations from WMATA's Bus Transformation Project.
+DASH will modify its holiday operating plan so that DASH runs Sunday service on Thanksgiving Day, Christmas Day, and New Year's Day instead of operating no regular service.
+This change is consistent with other regional operators and will benefit customers who still need to make bus trips on those days. - The following DASH fare-related actions are planned for FY 2021: - Fare Changes.
+No changes to the base fare or DASH Pass will be made in FY 2021. - WMATA Regional Pass Products.
+If WMATA expands its regional pass offerings, DASH will begin allowing DASH passengers to use any WMATA pass product as valid fare payment, in accordance with recommendations from WMATA's Bus Transformation Project.
 Currently, DASH accepts the 7-Day Regional Bus Pass and participates in a regional revenue sharing agreement that distributes funds based on pass usage.
-The proposed change would expand this agreement to include all current and future WMATA regional passes for both bus and rail. - Free Student Rides.
+This planned change would expand this agreement to include all current and future WMATA regional passes for both bus and rail. - DASH-Metrorail Transfer Discount.
+Contingent upon final FY 2021 WMATA budget decisions, DASH is planning to increase the fare discount for passengers transferring from Metrorail to DASH from \$0.50 to \$1.00.
+This would be a reciprocation of a proposed transfer discount for DASH passengers who transfer to WMATA. - Free Student Rides.
 DASH staff will continue the "Free Student Rides" program for Alexandria high school students for its fourth year.
-DASH staff will continue to pursue fare partnerships with other partner organizations that will promote new ridership and/or increase revenues. - Fare-Free Days.
-DASH staff will explore the possibility of operating fare-free service on selected days to promote public transit awareness.
-Eligible days could include but are not limited to holidays, election days, air quality alert days, or the introduction of major service changes such as the new ATV network. - Mobile Ticketing Pilot.
+This program promotes transit awareness and ridership among young adults who can become future DASH users. - Fare-Free Days.
+DASH staff will explore the possibility of operating fare-free service on selected days to promote public transit awareness and usage.
+Eligible days could

+- include but are not limited to holidays, election days, air quality alert days, or the introduction of major service changes such as the new ATV network. - Mobile Ticketing Pilot.
 The DASH Bus app was launched in Spring 2019 as a one-year pilot with options for contract extensions in subsequent years.
-DASH staff will be evaluating the pilot in the spring to determine if it should be continued and what the next phase will be. - I-395 Commuter Choice Program.
-DASH will continue the service enhancements on the AT-1 Plus and the AT-9 as part of the inaugural I-395 Commuter Choice program through the end of
+DASH staff will be extending the pilot period through April 2021.
+This will allow DASH additional time to evaluate the app and to coordinate with regional partners on potential next steps. - I-395 Commuter Choice Program.
+DASH will continue the service enhancements on the AT-1 Plus and the AT-9 as part of the inaugural I-395 Commuter Choice program through the end of FY 2021.

-FY 2021.
 The selected improvements are the first step towards the Alexandria Transit Vision Plan networks and a precursor to the future West End Transitway service.
-DASH will apply for additional service enhancements as identified through the Alexandria Transit Vision Plan for the FY 2022 - FY 2023 I-395 Commuter Choice project cycle.
+DASH will apply for additional service enhancements as identified through the Alexandria Transit Vision Plan for the FY 2022 FY 2023 I-395 Commuter Choice project cycle.